 Other relevant monitoring programs will also be considered to complement the monitoring program.
-For instance, the monitoring, evaluation and research plan for the Regional Forest Agreements is due in mid-2020 and will include areas covered by the Coastal IFOA.
-This program will monitor criteria related to ecologically sustainable forest management.
+For instance, the monitoring, evaluation and research plan for the Regional Forest

-This is in line with the NSW Forestry Industry Roadmap commitment to undertake 'transparent environmental and regeneration monitoring of state forests to determine the effectiveness of the IFOAs at achieving their objectives, within the framework of a broader landscape monitoring program across tenures'.
+19 This is in line with the NSW Forestry Industry Roadmap commitment to undertake 'transparent environmental and regeneration monitoring of state forests to determine the effectiveness of the IFOAs at achieving their objectives, within the framework of a broader landscape monitoring program across tenures'.

-The NSW FMIP's Program Framework 2019-2024 commits to this deliverable.
+20 The NSW FMIP's Program Framework 2019-2024 commits to this deliverable.

-Wood supply will be only measured in state forests.
+21 Wood supply will be only measured in state forests.

-The NSW FMIP's Program Framework 2019-2024 commits to this deliverable.
+22 The NSW FMIP's Program Framework 2019-2024 commits to this deliverable.
+Document No: D19/4626 Status: FINAL